SomwareHR/VirusTotal_Domain_check.PS1/README.md

 ### Error management

-There is no error management, ain't noone got a time for that.
 Script expects an argument from command line and it should be a FQDN.
-If it's not or there is not - who knows what will be.
+There is minimal error management - just checks if VirusTotal replies with an error.

 ### ToDo